slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - the way of man is the way of the gang

 > *'Friendship marks a life even more deeply than love.
 Love risks degenerating into obsession, friendship is never anything but sharing.' -- Elie Wiesel*
+> *'Anybody can sympathise with the sufferings of a friend, but it requires a very fine nature to sympathise with a friend's success.' -- Oscar Wilde*
 -->